Thai green fish curry is a delicious Thai curry dish consisting of cod pieces simmered in a delicious coconut curry sauce.

 - Portion sugar and seasonings mindfully – Used 1 teaspoon of sugar and 1 tablespoon of fish sauce.
 Both are essential to the curry flavor and 1 teaspoon of sugar is only 15 calories of sugar.

-- Portion the rice – I used 1 serving of brown rice at 160 calories
+- Portion the rice – I used 1 serving of jasmine rice at 160 calories

 - Use cooking spray – Instead of traditional oil for everything that was sautéd or fried.
 1 tablespoon of olive oil adds a whopping 120 calories to the dish, whereas cooking spray is 0 calories.